-The Office of Student Conduct and Judicial Affairs shall provide written notice of the decision to the President of the accused organization.
+The Office of the Vice President for Student Services/Dean of Students shall provide written notice of the decision to the President of the accused organization.
 A copy of the letter may be sent to the organization's University Advisors, Alumni Advisors, Chapter Advisors, National Headquarters, and the governing council of the organization.

-General Procedures for Appeal - See Section IX
+General Procedures for Appeal

+See Section IX

-Section XIII
+Section XII